eemeli/yaml/docs/CONTRIBUTING.md

 ## Repository Directory & File Structure

-- **`config/`** - Some of the build & test configuration files, so they don't pollute the root of the repo.
 - **`dist/`** - JS build of the library, which should work in Node.js 20.19 and modern browsers without polyfills.
 - **`docs/`** - Sources for the library's [documentation site](https://eemeli.org/yaml).
 - **`docs-slate/`** - Compiler for the library's [documentation site](https://eemeli.org/yaml).